NVIDIA/aistore/docs/cli/config.md

 `ais show config DAEMON_ID [CONFIG_PREFIX]`

 Display the actual daemon configuration.
-If `CONFIG_PREFIX` is given, only that configurations matching the prefix will be shown.
+If `CONFIG_PREFIX` is given, only the configurations matching the prefix will be shown.
 The output includes extra column with global values.
 Some values in the column have special meaning:

 - `-` - the local and global values are the same, the option is not overridden